 Second, I somehow failed to note the significant physical differences between a state-of-the-art Indy car traveling at 200 mph and a small-for-his-age seven-year-old boy traveling at perhaps 8 mph.
 As it turns out, merely wearing magic red PF Flyers, regardless of how they perform on the moon, does not fully compensate for the differences between a race car and a seven-year-old.
 It takes surprisingly little time for a 45-pound kid to accelerate from zero to 8 mph, especially if his feet are graced with magic red PF Flyers which, as we have established, they were.

-My teammates watched with growing dismay as we slipped from first to second to third to fourth to fifth, a.k.a. last, place during the course of my perambulations around the schoolyard.
-The other teams were already done when I finally carried my prodigious speed into the finish straightaway after my long tour of the schoolyard.
+My teammates watched with growing dismay as we slipped from first to second to third to fourth to fifth, a.k.a. last, place during the course of my perambulations.
+The other teams were already done when I finally carried my prodigious speed into the finish straightaway.
 My four so-likely-to-succeed teammates were aghast.

 “What were you doing?” one of them asked.